GineTik/Telegramper-TelegramFramework/Telegramper/TelegramBotApplication/README.md

 ### Services
 The functionality of services is taken over by IServiceCollection (from ASP.Net Core).
-Because of this, some services are not available, but you can get other services (which are not only available for ASP.Net Core), such as AutoMapper, EF Core ([How to use EF Core in Telegram.Framework](#)), and others.
+Because of this, some services are not available, but you can get other services (which are not only available for ASP.Net Core), such as AutoMapper, EF Core ([How to use EF Core in Telegramper](#)), and others.
 Although these services were developed for ASP.Net Core, you can use them here as well.
 > You can also create your own services and add them to nuget packages to extend the functionality of the framework.

 <br>